 - From here, select an iOS Application, iOS version, corresponding iOS device, enter duration & click on Start Recording.

 - Mobile Recorder page opens.
 Start working on your iOS application on iOS device.

 - You can see that the actions being performed on the application has been recorded one by one along with their object properties.

 - The Test Case has been created automatically.
 You can have a look below.

 While working with Test Case and Function Library artifact having few test step(s), you can search the added Test Step from the list of keyword library.
 You don’t need to browse and search for location of the particular Test Step from Add Keyword tab.

-OpKey Web allows you to perform image based recording and playback on mobile device.
-Before starting image based recording, make sure that your mobile device is correctly connected and registered on your machine.
+OpKey Web allows you to perform image-based recording and playback on the mobile device.
+Before starting image-based recording, make sure that your mobile device is correctly connected and registered on your machine.
 In addition, OpKey Smart recorder is installed on your machine which is required for recording.